 However, the château did not survive the siege of Paris bombing of 13 October 1870 and the building was left in ruins.
 It could have been rebuilt, but in 1892 it was definitively taken down.
 All that remains today are its surrounding (for example the waterfalls – cascades- that give their name to one of the Rock en Seine stages).
 Remnants of Saint-Cloud can still be found elsewhere: the pediment and the right wing are now located in Bulgaria, the left pendant is in Essone, the bas-reliefs are in Belgium and the entrance gates are in Ajaccio.

 The Domaine de Saint-Cloud and its 460 hectares of garden have seen it all.
 It’s been the backdrop for the film Grand Restaurant with Louis de Funès, the location of a summit meeting between Gérard Depardieu and Joey Starr in the [un]forgettable film Mark of the Angels, it appears in Young Thug’s “Power” video, it was the venue for the first edition of the Fête de l’Humanité in 1921, it’s even seen Uma Thurman, Richard Gere, and was in Sinead O’Connor’s video for Nothing Compares 2 U.

 It was in 2003 that the park welcomed a new festival: Rock en Seine.
 The first edition was just a one-day event, but already had big names: Massive Attack, PJ Harvey and Beck, and they were joined by 22,000 festival-goers.
-18 years later the festival is still here, with multiple stages, guests and concerts, continuing the site’s festival tradition.
+More than 20 years later the festival is still here, with multiple stages, guests and concerts, continuing the site’s festival tradition.